illinois/systems-encyclopedia/src/articles/flask_requests.md

 Contains the incoming request data as string in case it came with a mimetype Flask does not handle.

 ## request.args
-the key/value pairs in the URL query string
+The key/value pairs in the URL query string.

 ## request.form
-the key/value pairs in the body, from a HTML post form, or JavaScript request that isn't JSON encoded
+The key/value pairs in the body, from a HTML post form, or JavaScript request that isn't JSON encoded.

 ## request.files
-the files in the body, which Flask keeps separate from form.
+The files in the body, which Flask keeps separate from form.
 HTML forms must use enctype=multipart/form-data or files will not be uploaded.

 ## request.values
-combined args and form, preferring args if keys overlap
+Combined args and form, preferring args if keys overlap.

 ## request.json
-parsed JSON data.
+Parsed JSON data.
 The request must have the application/json content type, or use request.get_json(force=True) to ignore the content type.
 All of these are MultiDict instances (except for json).
 You can access values using:

-request.form['name']: use indexing if you know the key exists request.form.get('name'): use get if the key might not exist request.form.getlist('name'): use getlist if the key is sent multiple times and you want a list of values and only returns the first value.
+request.form['name']: Use indexing if you know the key exists request.form.get('name'): Use get if the key might not exist request.form.getlist('name'): Use getlist if the key is sent multiple times and you want a list of values and only returns the first value.

 ## Further Reading